- Built-in subagents: Provided by qodercli, such as general search, code exploration, planning, and related roles.

 description explains when this subagent should be used.
 The model uses it to decide whether to delegate.

-A good description should state the task boundary clearly.
+description should state the task boundary clearly.
 Avoid generic descriptions such as A helpful agent or Helper.

 prompt